ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    This flag can take the values 0 to 2, to align  with the ``ENABLE_FEAT`` mechanism.
 Default value is ``0``.

+-  ``ENABLE_FEAT_FPMR``: Numerical value to enable support for Floating Point Mode Register feature, allowing access to the FPMR register.
+FPMR register controls the behaviors of FP8 instructions.
+It is an optional architectural feature from v9.2 and upwards.
+This flag can take value of 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
+Default value is ``0``.

 -  ``ENABLE_FEAT_FGT``: Numeric value to enable support for FGT (Fine Grain Traps) feature allowing for access to the HDFGRTR_EL2 (Hypervisor Debug Fine-Grained Read Trap Register) during EL2 to EL3 context save/restore operations.